thrau/pymq/README.md

 Using PyMQ
 ----------

+### Install

+Starting from pymq 0.5, all providers are separated into setuptools extras.
+If you want to use the redis backend, then run

+    pip install pymq[redis]

+or `pymq[full]` for all providers.

 ### Initialize PyMQ

 The core module manages a global eventbus instance that provides the remoting primitives.
 The default Redis